rasools/rasools.github.io/content/event/20230525_adcell_thesis/index.md

 Read the full thesis [here](https://odr.chalmers.se/server/api/core/bitstreams/4e0d5aaa-0c6b-4d28-8d6d-a8825690bc43/content).

-Kudos 👏🏻 to Sandra and Brage for perfectlly conducting their Master thesis work.
+Kudos 👏🏻 to Sandra and Brage for perfectly conducting their Master thesis work.
 The model that they developed is now being used in AddCell's CRISPR search engine and greatly improves the search results.
 The thesis was conducted in a collaboration between life science and computer science departments at Chalmers University of Technology and under the supervision of [Mehrdad Farahani](https://www.chalmers.se/en/persons/mehrdadf/) and Rasool Saghaleyni.
 Special thanks to [Richard Johansson](https://www.cse.chalmers.se/~richajo/) for his valuable feedback and support.